albirrkarim/react-speech-highlight-demo/README.md

 Then i do search on the internet. but i can't find the npm package to solve all TTS [problems](PROBLEMS.md)

-I just want some powerfull package that flexible and good voice quality.
+I just want some powerful package that flexible and good voice quality.

 ### Here what i got when i search on internet: